phtnnz/imaging-workbench/README.md

 ## About

-This is just my personal playground for working with the Python imaging libraries, not necessarily usable for anyone else.
+This is just my personal playground for working with the Python imaging libraries and numpy, not necessarily usable for anyone else.